Band Aid: The Charitable—and Controversial—History of “Do They Know It's Christmas?”

 Expletives followed.
 Boy George jumped on the Concorde, which could make the trip between the cities in under four hours, and immediately fell in tune with Geldof’s impressive display of star power, launching what would become a mini-industry of songs and concerts intended to offer financial relief to those in need.
 Geldof even named his collection of singers Band Aid.
 And while “Do They Know It’s Christmas?” would prove to be a monster hit, it would also stand as an example of the lesson that no good deed ever goes unpunished.

-Geldof got the idea for "Do They Know It's Christmas?" in October of that year, when he was watching the BBC in England and grew concerned at the plight of Ethiopians experiencing a severe famine.
+Geldof got the idea for "Do They Know It's Christmas?" in October of that year, when he was watching the BBC in England and grew concerned by the plight of Ethiopians experiencing a severe famine.
 Geldof believed he could raise money through music.
-He phoned his girlfriend, Paula Yates, who was then co-hosting a show with musician Midge Ure.
-Geldof explained to Ure his idea of a charity single and asked Ure to help polish a song he had originally rewritten for the Boomtown Rats.
+He phoned his girlfriend, Paula Yates, who co-hosting a show with musician Midge Ure at the time.
+Geldof explained to Ure his idea of a charity single and asked him to help polish a song he had originally rewritten for the Boomtown Rats.
 If Ure would focus on the arrangement, Geldof said, he would handle the talent booking.

-According to Ure, who spoke with Yahoo! about the song’s legacy in 2019, Geldof was able to assemble such an impressive laundry list of stars by refusing to go through the proper channels.
+According to Ure, who spoke with Yahoo! about the song’s legacy in 2019, the reason Geldof was able to assemble such an impressive lineup of stars for Band Aid was by refusing to go through the proper channels.
 “He wouldn’t speak to a manager or a record label or an agent—he would find the phone number for the artist and he’d speak to the artist himself, which was brilliant,” Ure said.

-Because Geldof and Ure wanted to issue the record in time for the holidays to make an appeal to listeners emotionally affected by the season.
+Because Geldof and Ure wanted to issue the record in time for the holidays to make an appeal to listeners emotionally affected by the season, they didn’t have much time.
 So they raced into production, recording for a full 24 hours at Sarm West Studios in London, which owner Trevor Horn had opened to Geldof and his collaborators at no cost.
-Using guide vocals already recorded by Sting and Le Bon, the singers first sang together for media to capture footage, then recorded verses individually so the best one could be selected for the final song.
+Using guide vocals already recorded by Sting and Le Bon, the musicians first sang together for media to capture footage, then recorded verses individually so the best one could be selected for the final song.

 Geldof and Ure didn’t wait until the records were pressed before they shopped for airtime.
 On November 29, just four days after its marathon recording session, the song made its official debut.
 Ure drove a cassette tape over to the BBC and was appreciative when the broadcaster played it every hour.
 Owing to its charitable leanings, even people who stood to lose money got behind the tune.
 Singer Jim Diamond, who had the biggest hit in the UK at the time with “I Should Have Known Better,” actually urged people not to buy his single and opt to purchase “Do They Know It’s Christmas?” instead.

-The single immediately shot to the top spot on sales charts and remained there for five weeks, going on to sell 3.8 million copies in the UK and 12 million worldwide.
+The single immediately shot to the top spot on sales charts and remained there for five weeks; ultimately, it went on to sell 3.8 million copies in the UK and 12 million worldwide.
 In all, more than $28 million was raised.
 Given that proceeds went to a good cause, who could find fault with Geldof’s altruistic efforts?
-Well, as it turned out, a few people.
+Well, as it turned out, there were a few people.

 Geldof refused to comment for the Spin article, but had a statement for people who found the song itself lacking when it was re-recorded in 2014 with One Direction, Sam Smith, and others to help fund the fight against the Ebola virus.
 (It was also revisited in 1989 and 2004.)
 “It’s a pop song,” Geldof said.
 “It’s not a doctoral thesis.
 They can f*** off.”